and-le/acharya-ga/README.md

 # acharya-ga
 Contains models for predicting the likelihood of admission into a graduate program.
 The data set is based on https://www.kaggle.com/mohansacharya/graduate-admissions

+Citation: Mohan S Acharya, Asfia Armaan, Aneeta S Antony : A Comparison of Regression Models for Prediction of Graduate Admissions, IEEE International Conference on Computational Intelligence in Data Science 2019